Zaccagnini Turtle Table Lamp

 Manufacturer: S.p.A.
 Zaccagnini, Piazza Pier Vettori 10, Florence, Italy.

-Other versions: Many other ceramics with gold and silver were produced at that time.
+Other versions: This Zaccagnini turtle table lamp was possibly made in some varieties.
+Many other ceramics with gold and silver were produced at that time.

 The ceramic factory Ugo Zaccagnini & Figli (Ugo Zaccagnini & Sons) was founded by Ugo Zaccagnini (1868-1937) in Sesto Fiorentino in 1905.
 Ugo was a former employee of Richard-Ginori Azienda Ceramica (founded in 1896) were he was a plaster modeler.